fonttools/fonttools/Doc/source/designspaceLib/index.rst

 Absence of a font info key from the value of a ``public.fontInfo`` lib does **not** mean a that piece of font info should be interpreted as being undefined.
-A tool generating the variable font or instance should continue on to the next level of the inheritence order and apply the value found there, if any.
+A tool generating the variable font or instance should recursively continue on to the next level of the inheritence order and apply the value found there, if any.
 If the tool makes it to the end of the inheritence order without finding a valid value for a given font info key, it should then be considered undefined.
 In the case of any conflicting values for a font info key, the value highest in the inheritance order must be chosen over the others.

 Implementation and differences
 ==============================